VladikNV250/winwin-task/README.md

 ## Notes(!)

 - "Clear all filters" functionality was **not implemented**, as it was not mentioned in the task description.
-- Also I forget to copy of the reposit

 ## How to set up the project